tsouche/learn-kubernetes/tutorial-1-concepts.md

 ![alt txt](./images/tuto-1-from-pod-to-service-to-ingress-2.png "Expose a micro-service running on Kubernetes")

-* _Pods_ are grouped in order to have one or multiple replicas of the same piece of software (to handle more load than one single replica could handle, but also to bring resilience in case a _Pod_ (or the underlying _Node_) would fail).
+* _Pods_ are grouped in a _Deployment_, in order to have one or multiple replicas of the same piece of software (to handle more load than one single replica could handle, but also to bring resilience in case a _Pod_ - or the underlying _Node_- would fail).
 * To reach these _Pods_ and make it visible from the whole cluster and even outside, we need to activate a _Service_ which will expose an IP address and a port to the cluster, and route the incoming traffic to the _Pods_: other applications will then be able to reach the _Pods_.
 * The _Deployment_ is focused on how the Pods should be deployed (affinity, anti-affinity, minimum resources available, etc etc).
 The _Service_ is focused on how the group od _Pods_ should be reached.
 * Finally, when we want to make the _Service_ publicly visible from the outside of the cluster, reachable via a known URL, then you need to activate an _Ingress_: its duty is to establish a public routing/loadbalancing/... from the outside to the application.